Chancellor's Award for Advancing Institutional Excellence and Equity

 - Crucial contributions to campus culture, practices, or programs that have had a demonstrable and important effect in helping the campus achieve its diversity, equity, inclusion, belonging and justice goals.

-- Establishing partnerships with business and industry that respond to mutual needs to foster diversity and equity in teaching, research, and public service.
+- Establishing partnerships with business, industry and/or community that respond to mutual needs to foster diversity and equity in teaching, research, and public service.

 - Serving activities or organizations related to equity, inclusion, diversity and justice at the regional, statewide or national level.

-Submit the following nomination materials electronically to Vice Chancellor Dania Matos c/o Amy Scharf at email@example.com.
+Submit the following nomination materials electronically to Vice Chancellor Dania Matos at firstname.lastname@example.org.
 Please submit all items together in a single, combined PDF file.

 - A letter of nomination from a department chair or faculty member, paying particular attention to how the nominee's activities reflect the criteria noted above, of no more than four single-spaced pages.